MattyD1/chat-bot/README.md

 	3) Sentiment Analysis: Botler has an advanced understanding of the English lexicon and can help a user understand the tone of one’s email.
 	4) Continuous Chat: Botlers ability to handle long drawn out conversations can be utilized to handle email conversations you just really don’t want to have.
 	5) Unique Dialogue Library: Botler can handle all your automated messages through use of its language library.
 This could be implanted as an API so that an email gets forwarded to it and the library would allow Botler to select the correct, and polite, reply.

+### New Features since A3

+7. Weather API: Bolter now uses ```Python_weather``` and ```geonamescache``` to find and give the user the forcast for the week ahead.
+Using the tokenization from A3 Bolter searches for the keyword weather and if it exists imediately calls the ```weather_api``` function which finds the location the user was looking for, checks if the city exists and then provides the weather report for the following week in that location.

+8. Wikipedia API: Bolter can now access Wikipedia to answer users questions if it does not understand what they were saying immediately.
+If the user uses one of the five key words What, why, who, where, how, the program will call the ```wikipedia_api``` function.
+In this function it will concatinate the remaining key words and then search wikipedia to see if there is an article with that title.
+If there is one the bot will return the title, summary and the url for more reading.

 ## Class Organization